North Kosovo

-Prior to the 2013 Brussels Agreement, the region functioned independently from the institutions in Kosovo, as they refused to acknowledge and recognize the independence of Kosovo, declared in 2008.
-The Government of Kosovo opposed any kind of parallel government for Serbs in this region.
-However, the parallel structures were all abolished by the Brussels Agreement, signed between the governments of Kosovo and Serbia.
-Both governments agreed upon creating a Community of Serb Municipalities.
-The association was expected to be officially formed in 2016.
-According to the agreement, its assembly will have no legislative authority and the judicial authorities will be integrated and operate within the Kosovo legal framework.
-Political wrangling over Kosovo's status between its government and Serbia and has resulted in Kosovan authorities not allowing the formation of the Community.
-However differences remain and North Kosovo remains under de facto Serbian rule.
+Until 2013, the region operated independently of Kosovo’s government structures, with Serbia-backed and financed so-called parallel institutions, as Serbs in North Kosovo refused to acknowledge and recognize the independence of Kosovo, declared in 2008.
+The Government of Kosovo opposed any kind of parallel institutions in the region.
+The parallel structures were abolished by the 2013 Brussels Agreement, signed between the governments of Kosovo and Serbia.
+Both governments agreed upon establishing a Community of Serb Municipalities, which includes all the ten majority-Serb municipalities in Kosovo, and agreed-upon with intention to give the Serb community greater autonomy in areas such as education, healthcare, urban planning, and economic development.
+Its implementation has been continuously derailed and has still not been established due to ongoing disagreements between Kosovo and Serbia over its powers and constitutionality.

 History

-2008–2013: Assembly of the Serb municipalities
+2008–2011: Assembly of the Serb municipalities

-Following Kosovo's declaration of independence in 2008, Serbs put together the Assembly of the Community of Municipalities, elected on 11 May and called by the Government of Serbia.
+Following Kosovo's declaration of independence in 2008, Serbs put together the Community of Serb Municipalities, elected on 11 May and called by the Government of Serbia.
 The assembly was composed by 45 representatives.
 The North Kosovo Serbs had taken a consistently hard line, refusing to cooperate with the government in Pristina or to take up their seats in the Assembly of Kosovo.
 Their stance was encouraged by the Serbian government of Vojislav Koštunica and they remained in control of this area with their own structures.